-The Settlement Agreement, however, does nothing to abrogate the rights of any member of the Settlement Class to recover from any other Defendant.
-The Settlement Agreement also expressly excludes from the Release "any claims wholly unrelated to the allegations or underlying conduct alleged in the Action that are based on breach of contract, negligence, personal injury, bailment, failure to deliver lost goods, damaged or delayed goods, product defect, discrimination, COVID-19 safety protocols, failure to comply with wage and hours laws unrelated to anticompetitive conduct, or securities claims."
+As with the WMS Settlement Agreement, the Peco Settlement Agreement does nothing to abrogate the rights of any member of the Settlement Class to recover from any other Defendant.
+The Peco Settlement Agreement also expressly excludes from its release "any claims wholly unrelated to the allegations or underlying conduct alleged in the Action that are based on breach of contract, negligence, personal injury, bailment, failure to deliver lost goods, damaged or delayed goods, product defect, discrimination, COVID-19 safety protocols, failure to comply with wage and hours laws unrelated to anticompetitive conduct, or securities claims."
 Id.

-II.
-THE COURT SHOULD PRELIMINARILY APPROVE THE SETTLEMENT AGREEMENT
+III.
+THE COURT SHOULD PRELIMINARILY APPROVE THE SETTLEMENT AGREEMENTS